King Round Robin

 "...if I expect a lot of clash debates?"

 Most definitely.
 I am very far from both "Framework is genocide" and "no plan no ballot" types, which makes me a pretty ideal mutual pref for these rounds imo.
+I think on a capital-T truth level I err slightly aff for reasonability reasons, but my actual voting record errs slightly neg so do with this what you will.

 - Affs - I think some form of dialogue/role for negation is good and there should be a general telos and stasis for discussions - my ideal affirmative articulates a model of debate that has both but impact turns the negative's specific stasis point/telos i.e: not "debate is bad" but "their model of debate is bad, ours is better."
 There is a value to debate and I intuitively think it's important to be able to preserve and explain it, even if there's disagreement over what said value is.